 - Demonstrates the ability to work well independently, as necessary.

 - Ability to demonstrate knowledge of community mental health systems and resources within King County is highly desirable.
-Because of the nature of the target population, experience with ethnic/cultural diversity is preferred
+Because of the nature of the target population, experience with ethnic/cultural diversity is preferred.

 - Master’s degree in social work, psychology, or a counseling-related field (MSW, MS, MA), with a strong emphasis in working with families and community organizations.

-- A minimum of two years of clinical experience as a clinician and demonstrated skills in clinical assessment and treatment
+- A minimum of two years of clinical experience as a clinician and demonstrated skills in clinical assessment and treatment along with supervision experience.

 - Mental Health Professional (MHP) designation.